Owen Coyle - Jamshedpur FC do not fear teams with 'high budget' like ATK Mohun Bagan and Mumbai City | Goal.com

 "All said and done, there's always going to be bad decisions.
 You always hope that you'll even yourselves out but knowing from my experience that's never the case.
 So we've been severely hampered by that, but we're not using that as an excuse.
 That's what happened but we still have to make sure that we see those teams through."

 Coyle does have injury issues ahead of Monday's match.
-Joyner Lourenco, Narendar Gahlot and Davide Grande are out injured while central midfielder Alex Lima and winger Nick Fitzgerald are doubtful.
+Joyner Lourenco, Narendar Gahlot and David Grande are out injured while central midfielder Alex Lima and winger Nick Fitzgerald are doubtful.